 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.
 Thyroid tumors can also be called nodules, and about 90% of all thyroid nodules are benign.

 There are 5 main types of thyroid cancer:

 Papillary thyroid cancer.
 Papillary thyroid cancer develops from follicular cells and usually grows slowly.
 It is the most common type of thyroid cancer.
 It is usually found in 1 lobe.
 Only 10% to 20% of papillary thyroid cancer appears in both lobes.
 It is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.
 Papillary thyroid cancer can often spread to lymph nodes.

 Follicular thyroid cancer.
 Follicular thyroid cancer also develops from follicular cells and usually grows slowly.
-Follicular thyroid cancer is also a differentiated thyroid cancer, but it is less common than papillary thyroid cancer.
-Follicular thyroid cancers rarely spread to lymph nodes.
+Follicular thyroid cancer is also a differentiated thyroid cancer, but it is far less common than papillary thyroid cancer.
+Follicular thyroid cancer rarely spreads to lymph nodes.

 Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
 They are very often curable, especially when found early and in people younger than 50.
 Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.

 Hurthle cell cancer.
 Hurthle cell cancer, also called Hurthle cell carcinoma, is cancer that is arises from a certain type of follicular cell.
 Hurthle cell cancers are much more likely to spread to lymph nodes than other follicular thyroid cancers.